-Step 1: Create Episode
+Step 1: Create an Episode and Title

 To publish an episode, you have to be on our desktop site while logged in to your account.

 Go to Dashboard, Series tab and locate your series from the list.
 Click the Add Episode button ( ) to create a new episode.

 For each episode, you can choose to either publish it now or use our scheduling feature to set up a time and date for it to be published automatically.

 If you want to schedule, click the Schedule option and select your preferred time and date.
 Press Schedule when finished.

 Enter your episode’s story.
 Tapas allows your episodes to be up to 15,000 characters.
 Using our text editor, you can modify your text.
 Please ensure your story follows our Novel Content Guidelines!

 Per episode, you can upload up to 5 images, each up to 2MB in size.
 Click the Image icon and select a file to upload.
 You can float your image either left, right, or center.
 Press the trash bin to remove the image.

 Add a thumbnail for your episode, which will show up in your episode list and help your readers distinguish the different episodes visually.
 Most creators use a snippet of artwork from that episode, others like to reuse the same artwork for multiple episodes.
 This artwork must be safe for all ages, and shouldn’t contain nudity or suggestive art.

 Thumbnail: 300 x 300 px, PNG, JPG or GIF, Under 2 MB